HariSekhon/Knowledge-Base/github-actions.md

 - GitHub Actions is more self-service for developers who are often already using it for their open source projects
 - GitHub Actions is supporting open-source projects the most among hosted CI/CD providers by being completely free for public projects, without usage limits, and Jenkins has no comparable hosted counterpart to date
+- Jenkins is more powerful and flexible at the expense of more administration due to being self-hosted.
+What the world really needs is a cloud hosted Jenkins.
+  - Jenkins can compose environment variable from other variables like a regular programming language - GitHub Actions at time of writing can't do this.

 I've had similar feedback from both technical player-managers, developers and DevOps colleagues.